MeLikeyCode/matrix_playground/README.md

   - This script uses pyinstaller first to create a standalone folder, then makes an installer from that folder using NSIS.
 The installer is called `install_matrix_playground.exe` and is place at the root of the project folder.

 # Acknowledgements
-Thanks to python, jedi (python smart autocomplete library), NSIS, and vscode for making developing this easy.
+Thanks to python, jedi (python smart autocomplete library), and NSIS for making creating this easy(ish).